SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### TBD - Admin - DataMiner System overview overhaul [TBD]

-The user interface of the DataMiner System overview page has been adjusted to be more in line with our upcoming new design.

-Users will now be able to see new cards when a certain node has an issue involving the cloud connection or port, if the DMS is offline, or if the node cannot be reached by other nodes.
-If everything is fine, no cards will be displayed.

-#### TBD - Admin - Organization overview overhaul [ID_38960]
+#### 14 March - Admin - Organization overview overhaul [ID_38960]

 The user interface of the Organization overview page has been adjusted to be more in line with our upcoming new design.

-It will now include an overview of all DataMiner Systems in a table, which will include the name, URL, network setup, and status of each DataMiner System.
-The network setup column will show if one or more nodes within the system are having potential issues.
+It will now include an overview of all DataMiner Systems in a table, which will include the name, URL and status of each DataMiner System.

 #### 21 February 2024 - Fix - Improved catalog search performance [ID_38865]